jeremy-jr-benthum/onion-browser-button/README.md

-TOR proxy patch for Windows and Mac
+TOR proxy patch for Onion Browser Button & Browse with Onion addons in Windows and Mac.
 This patch is made for starting TOR proxy on your PC or MAC.
 TOR connection is required to use the following addons.

 Onion Browser Button add-on: http://mybrowseraddon.com/tor-button.html